pebal/sgcl/README.md

   - `atomic_ref`

     Provides atomic operations on tracked pointers.

+  - `list`

+    Equivalent of std::list with cycle support.

 ## make_tracked method
 The `make_tracked` method is dedicated for creating objects and arrays on the managed heap.
 This method returns a unique pointer.